aredn/documentation/arednGettingStarted/installing_firmware.rst

 4. With the PoE unit powered off, connect the Mikrotik node to the POE port.
 Press and hold the reset button on the Mikrotik while powering on the PoE unit or the hAP device.

-5. Continue to hold the reset button until you see output information from the computer window where you ran the dnsmasq command, which should happen after about 10 seconds.
+5. Continue to hold the reset button until you see output information from the computer window where you ran the dnsmasq command, which should happen after about ten seconds.
 Release the reset button as the computer starts communicating with the node.
 When you see the "sent" message, this indicates success, and the node has downloaded the image and will reboot.
 You can now <ctrl>C or kill dnsmasq.

 **Windows Procedure**